 Police officers surveilling McArthur decided to apprehend him shortly after they saw a young man enter his Thorncliffe Park apartment on 18th January 2018, believing the man’s life was at risk.
 A source reported that the police officers found the young man restrained to a bed when they entered McArthur’s apartment.
 The man was shaken but not injured.

 Referred to in court as “John”, the man had arrived in Canada from the Middle East five years earlier, was married and had not told his family that he was gay.
-He had met McArthur through dating app Growlr, and said that they had met for sex several times.
-He had agreed to keep his relationship with McArthur secret, and let himself be handcuffed to McArthur’s steel bed frame.
+He had met McArthur through the dating app Growlr and said that they had met for sex several times.
+He had agreed to keep his relationship with McArthur secret and let himself be handcuffed to McArthur’s steel bed frame.
 He had put a black bag over his head and tried to tape his mouth shut before police officers interrupted him.